-The Genesis of Outbound Training: Outbound Training was developed by Dr. Kurt Hahn and was first tested in the turbulent waters of the North Sea during World War II, to provide young sailors with the experiences and skills necessary to survive at sea.
+The Genesis of Outbound Training - Outbound Training was developed by Dr. Kurt Hahn and was first tested in the turbulent waters of the North Sea during World War II, to provide young sailors with the experiences and skills necessary to survive at sea.
 Dr. Kurt Hahn, Founder of Outward Bound methodology, a philosopher outdoorsman believed that the outdoors provides a robust learning ground for city professionals.
-In Dr. Hahn’s opinion there are 3 important benefits are of outdoor training – first, compassion which helps in building interpersonal relationships, trust and bonding; the second, innovative and creative thinking; and the third, collective intelligence.
+In Dr. Hahn’s opinion there are 3 important benefits are of corporate outdoor training – first, compassion which helps in building interpersonal relationships, trust and bonding; the second, innovative and creative thinking; and the third, collective intelligence.

-“The experience of helping a fellow man in danger, or even of training in a realistic manner to be ready to give this help, tends to change the balance of power in a youth’s inner life with the result that compassion can become the master motive.” – Dr. Kurt Hahn
+“The experience of helping a fellow man in danger, or even of teaching in a realistic manner to be ready to give this help, tends to change the balance of power in a youth’s inner life with the result that compassion can become the master motive.” – Dr. Kurt Hahn

 Outbound learning works on the following assumptions:

 In our outbound training programs, participants go through various outdoor activities in which they are required to face challenging situations as individuals and teams.
 This will help them see the importance of communication, leadership, teamwork, planning and delegation.
-Many consider this training as one of the best platforms for personality development, confidence building and team building.
+Many consider this program as one of the best platforms for personality development, confidence building and team building.